 There are hundreds of ways to bind a book and I am always experimenting with new styles.
 I also have favorite bindings, including the buttonhole stitch, coptic binding and accordion books.
 You’ll rarely find me making the same book twice too; there are too many beautiful papers and fabrics out there to be bound together.

 Every book I make, whither it be blank or an artist book, I think of as a marriage of form and function.
 I love the idea that once you start filling the pages it’s like a collaborative art project.
 I love the intimacy and interaction of the book form too.
 Leaf through, unfold or unroll one of my artist books and you’re actively discovering and participating in the art.

-My formal education is in photography and art education, and I now divide my time more or less equally between the three and the rest of life (which includes a wonderful family, a sassy rescue mutt, hiking, cooking, and serious vegetable gardening).
+My formal education is in photography and art education, and I now divide my time more or less equally between the three, with some design work on the side, and the rest of life (which includes a wonderful family, a sassy rescue mutt, hiking, cooking, and serious vegetable gardening).
 My home studio is bright and sunny, in Auburn, Maine.
 If you'd like ot see my photographic work, please visit www.alowphotography.com

 The buttonhole binding is one of my favorite ways to stitch together a book.
 The exposed spine sewing is both decorative and functional.
 The books have cloth or heavy-weight paper covers.
 I use heavy paper for the pages too, so they will hold up to all types of writing and drawing.
 These books will lay open flat without breaking the spine, so they are great to work in.